 If you believe it’s wrong for the administration to cut the time that employees use to make our government better, speak up by joining AFGE or ask your coworkers to join if you already are a member.
 By joining, we’re sending a message to the administration that we reject this disgraceful assault on our government and its workforce.

-AFGE is also urging our members to write to your lawmakers now and tell them to issue a public statement supporting federal workers and condemning these baseless attacks.
-You can send a letter to your members of Congress here.
+AFGE urged members to write to lawmakers to tell them to issue a public statement supporting federal workers and condemning these baseless attacks.

 How Trump’s Executive Orders Are Removing Checks and Balances